PEP-CMV Vaccine for Pediatric Brain Tumor

 The trial requires that participants stop taking certain medications before enrolling.
 For example, you must stop myelosuppressive anticancer therapy 21 days before, immunotherapy 30 days before, and non-myelosuppressive anticancer agents 7 days before enrollment.
 If you are on dexamethasone, the dose must be reduced to 0.1 mg/Kg/day or less.

-How is the PEP-CMV Vaccine treatment different from other treatments for pediatric brain tumors?
+What evidence suggests that the PEP-CMV Vaccine might be an effective treatment for pediatric brain tumors?

 Maryam Fouladi, MD